ossf/tac/process/software-project-lifecycle.md

 # Software focused Project Life Cycle

 Software focused projects are either directly under the governance of the Technical Advisory Committee (TAC) or a specific Working Group (WG).
-The progression of such a project lies accordingly within the TAC or the specific WG the project reports to (i.e., "the parent WG").
+The TAC is responsible for reviewing and approving all significant changes to a Project's life cycle.
+Where a Project reports into a specific WG, that WG can support the Project's progression and provide recommendations to the TAC.

 Software focused projects follow the sandbox, incubating, graduated and archival lifecycle stagesdefined below.

-The lifecycle progression, movement from one stage to another, allows them to participate at the level that is most appropriate for them given where they are at.
+The lifecycle progression, movement from one stage to another, allows them to participate at the level that is most appropriate for them given where they are at, and signals to our community and those outside what level of maturity and continuity can be expected from a Project.

 <!-- TOC -->